 - Washington, D.C. – The strong residential rental market will keep this market above the national average.

 - New York City – Coming in at number four, here is the summary of the city’s condition in the report’s own words, “New York takes a beating with the Wall Street “implosion” creating job losses and office vacancies.
 Hotels should continue to draw tourists with the weak dollar.
 Retail frenzy ends, but the wealthy keep Madison Avenue boutiques alive.
 With the condo/coop market at a “crest,” developers “should worry about flagging buyer demand.”

-- Los Angeles – A number of new, innovative condo and apartment buildings in the downtown area are expected to keep this market alive.
+- Los Angeles – Some new, innovative condo and apartment buildings in the downtown area are expected to keep this market alive.

-- In terms of the residential national market, the report recommends that pressure on homes and other larger units will lend comparative strength to the apartment market, as many buyers settle for less than they would have just several years ago.
+- Regarding the national residential market – the report recommends that pressure on homes and other larger units will lend comparative strength to the apartment market, as many buyers settle for less than they would have just several years ago.